mne-tools/mne-python/doc/source/manual/AppReleaseNotes.rst

 mne_list_bem
 ------------

-The --surfno option is replaced with the --id option, see Section 9.6.
+The --surfno option is replaced with the --id option, see :ref:`BEHBBEHJ`.

 mne_make_cor_set
 ----------------

 Include data from mgh/mgz files to the output automatically.
 Include the Talairach transformations from the FreeSurfer data to the output file if possible.
-For details, see Section 9.8.
+For details, see :ref:`BABBHHHE`.

 mne_make_movie
 --------------